Louis Tomlinson: Early life and family

 Tomlinson was born as Louis Troy Austin on 24 December 1991 in Doncaster, South Yorkshire, England, to then 18-year-old Johannah "Jay" Poulston and Troy Austin, who left when he was an infant.
 He is estranged from his father, and took on his then-stepfather Mark Tomlinson's surname, legally changing his name to Louis William Tomlinson.
 He was raised with four younger half-sisters; Charlotte, Félicité (2000–2019), and twins Phoebe and Daisy from Poulston's marriage to Mark.
 He also has three other half-siblings; a younger paternal half-sister, Georgia, and twins Doris and Ernest (born 2014) from Poulston's marriage to Dan Deakin.

 Tomlinson attended The Hayfield School and later Hall Cross School (now Hall Cross Academy), both located in Doncaster.
 He failed his first year of A levels at the Hayfield School and ended up going to Hall Cross School and starting his A levels again.
 He had a number of jobs, including positions at a Vue cinema and at Doncaster Rovers football stadium as a waiter in the hospitality suites.
 At Hall Cross, Tomlinson appeared in several musical productions, which gave him a sense of ambition and determination.
 Taking the lead role of Danny Zuko in the Hall Cross musical production of Grease motivated him to audition for the British singing competition The X Factor.

 Career

 Early career

 Tomlinson, along with two of his siblings, had extra roles in Fat Friends.
 He met actor James Corden on the set, who later became his friend.
 After Fat Friends, he attended an acting school in Barnsley.
-He had small parts in an ITV drama film If I Had You and BBC's Waterloo Road.
+He had small parts in an ITV drama film If I Had You and as an extra in BBC's Waterloo Road.

 Tomlinson was a singer in a school band called "The Rogue" for two years, covering acts such as Oasis, Blink-182 and Green Day.
 He was kicked out from the band at age 14, due to the guitarist wanting to be the singer.
 Tomlinson has cited this experience as another motivation for him to audition for The X Factor.
 He auditioned for The X Factor in 2009, but failed to progress past the producer's audition.
 He decided to return the following year.